tingjun-yang/FinTech-Bootcamp/HW01/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)
 -->
 Digital payments have become increasingly widespread with the growth of e-commerce and mobile device infrastructure.
 As one of the largest online payment processors in the world, PayPal was established as Confinity in 1998 and was acquired by eBay in 2002.
-PayPal revolutionized the way people pay businesses online, but it did not developed a system for paying friends easily.
+PayPal revolutionized the way people pay businesses online, but it did not develope a system for paying friends easily.

 Venmo was launched in 2009 to fill this void as a fee-free, digital way to ferry money between friends.
 It was aimed at friends and family who wish to split bills, e.g. for movies, dinner, rent, or event tickets etc. The app also pioneered the idea of social payments by publishing users’ transactions and memos in an emoji-filled conversational stream—catnip for millennials ([Ref](https://www.fastcompany.com/40400786/how-peer-to-peer-payment-pioneer-venmo-grew-up-and-got-serious)).